Death of Savita Halappanavar: Key causal factors

-The report indicates the first key causal factor was inadequate assessment and monitoring.
-This would have allowed medical staff to recognise and respond to indicators that the infection was causing a deterioration in Halappanavar's condition.
+The report indicates the first key causal factor was inadequate assessment and monitoring which would have allowed medical staff to recognise and respond to indicators that the infection was causing a deterioration in Halappanavar's condition.
 Additionally, staff failed to devise a plan of care recognising that (1) the infection was the most likely cause of the patient's miscarriage, and (2) with increase in time following admission, and the rupture of the patient's membranes, the risk of infection and sepsis increases.

-The panel identified the hospital's failure to offer all management options to a patient was a second key causal factor.
+The second factor was the hospital's failure to offer all management options to the patient.
 The panel points out that the patient was "experiencing inevitable miscarriage of an early second trimester pregnancy where the risk to the mother increased with time from the time that membranes were ruptured."

-The panel found that hospital staff failed to adhere to clinical guidelines which relate to severe sepsis and septic shock.
-These relate to timely and effective management of sepsis when it is diagnosed.
+The panel found that hospital staff failed to adhere to clinical guidelines on severe sepsis and septic shock, calling for timely and effective management after first diagnosis.

 In reviewing the care given to Halappanavar in light of clinical guidelines, the panel wrote: